 - The provider network might be very different, even if the health insurance company is the same one you had before.
 For example, your parents’ plan might be provided or administered by Anthem Blue Cross Blue Shield, and you might decide to enroll in a marketplace plan offered by the same insurer.
 But most insurers have different provider networks for their individual and group health plans, so you’ll want to double-check to see if your medical providers are in-network with the plans you’re considering.

 Low income?
 Medicaid may be an option

-If you’re in Washington, DC or one of the 38 states where Medicaid eligibility was expanded as a result of the ACA, you might find that you’re eligible for Medicaid.
-For a single person in the continental U.S., Medicaid eligibility extends to an annual income of $18,754 in 2022.
+If you’re in Washington, DC or one of the 38 states where Medicaid eligibility was expanded as a result of the ACA (this will grow to 39 when South Dakota expand Medicaid in mid-2023), you might find that you’re eligible for Medicaid.
+For a single person in the continental U.S., Medicaid eligibility extends to an annual income of $18,754 in 2022; this amount will increase as of mid/late January 2023.
 (It’s higher in Alaska and Hawaii, and DC also has a higher eligibility limit, allowing people to enroll in Medicaid with an income as high as $29,219.)